MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

     git clone https://github.com/MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0.git

+To install the required software:

+    cd SARS-CoV-2_Multi-PCR_v1.0; sh install.sh

-Notes: The above dependent software needs to be installed separately according to their instructions.
-After installing, the users should edit the input.json file, and change the software path to your own path.
+Notes: The install.sh will install the required software to SARS-CoV-2_Multi-PCR_v1.0/tools, if the software are not working,the above dependent software needs to be installed separately according to their instructions.
+The Perl,Python,R and their library need to be installed by users.
+After installing, users should edit the input.json file, and change the software path to your own path.

 ## Usage